-Each State FFA Officer will display their office with a pin, as well wear the State FFA Degree chain and charm.
+Each State FFA Officer will display their office with a pin, as well wear the State FFA Degree on a chain hanging from jacket, skirt or pants.

 Keep all clothing wrinkle and lint free.
 Bring along an iron and lint brush if necessary.